-Clark County Landlord's Guide to Smoke-free Policies (PDF) This recently updated resource provides guidance on no-smoking policies for both tobacco and marijuana, and includes information from the Central Vancouver landlord survey, with testimonials from local landlords who have successfully implemented no-smoking rules.
+Clark County Landlord's Guide to Smoke-free Policies (PDF) This resource provides guidance on no-smoking policies for both tobacco and marijuana, and includes information from the Central Vancouver landlord survey, with testimonials from local landlords who have successfully implemented no-smoking rules.

-A recent study (PDF) in Central Vancouver found that half of all rental properties surveyed are covered by a no-in unit smoking rule.
+A 2012 study (PDF) in Central Vancouver found that half of all rental properties surveyed are covered by a no-in unit smoking rule.
 Almost three-quarters of landlords who have a no-smoking rule say that the rule makes it easier to find good tenants.
 A no-smoking rule is a win-win for landlords and residents!

 Landlords and property owners have many reasons for implementing a no-smoking rule for their properties, including:

 - Market demand

 - It's legal to prohibit smoking inside your rental units